Rohan-Vij/nova_crud/README.md

 ## Development Process
 Test-driven development was utilized for the development of this API.
 The tests were functional, but were tied together to form partial-E2E testing.
 All the tests were written using [Pytest](https://docs.pytest.org/en/7.2.x/).
+Run the tests using `python -m pytest -s`.

 ## Setup
 Solely a `.env` file is needed in the root directory of the project.
 Its format is the following: